 - Discover Via Appia by bike

-For a different day than usual to discover the Eternal City, you can walk the ancient streets of Via Appia by bike and enjoy a fantastic day of nature and culture
+For a different day than usual to discover the Eternal City, you can take the roads that run along the ancient Via Appia, and its Regional Park where you can still admire the remains of the ancient Roman Aqueducts.
+An oasis surrounded by greenery where and enjoy a fantastic day between nature and culture.

 - Turn Rome on an open-top double-decker bus

-To discover the beauty of Rome at 360 o'clock. you can book a panoramic tour of Rome on an open-top double-decker bus.
+To discover the beauty of Rome at 360 o'clock. you can book a panoramic tour of Rome on an open-top double-decker bus signed "Green Line Tours".

-This tour allows you to visit the most interesting places and monuments of the Eternal City from a unique perspective
+This tour allows you to visit the most interesting places and monuments of the Eternal City from a unique perspective.→ Discover our panoramic tour of Rome Hop on Hop Off, and our buses will take you to the typical places of the city described by a multilingual audio commentary.

 - Try fresh and seasonal roman spring foods